data-boars/hashtag-recommendation-project/README.md

 The dataset files are available in `data/` directory, where every file contains a tweet ID in each line.

-For word embeddings, we've used CLARIN-PL FastText models [[online]]( http://hdl.handle.net/11321/606).
+FastText word embeddings were provided by CLARIN-PL:
+- Kocoń, Jan, 2018, KGR10 FastText Polish word embeddings, CLARIN-PL digital repository, http://hdl.handle.net/11321/606.